Cingalee

 It would seem that JMF Groat has asked Mr Pottinger to make sure all the defects were sorted before he would buy her.

 However, it wasn’t long before some major work had to be done on Cingalee.
 The following receipt is for work completed on Cingalee in 1922.
-The work was completed by John Ross of the North Ness in Longhope.
+The work was completed by John GF Ross of Wellbraes in Crockness, Hoy.
 Jimmy Thomson worked as an apprentice for him.
 The hull was re-caulked, and a new keel fitted.
 This could also have been when the aft cabin was fitted.
 Having a new keel fitted when the boat was only 17 years old would make you think some kind of accident had befallen her, possibly having gone aground.
 Jimmy Thomson went on to become a very respected and accomplished diver with both Cox and Danks and Metal Industries during the salvage of the German High Seas Fleet in Scapa Flow.
 He was also one of the first divers to dive on the wreck of HMS Royal Oak following its tragic sinking in October 1939.

 As well as Cingalee, JMF Groat bought the launch ‘Von Reuter’ at an auction sale after WW1.
 The Von Reuter was used by the German Admiral of the Fleet when the German Fleet was interned in Scapa Flow.
 Both Cingalee and Von Reuter were used between the wars and during WW2 to supply ships in the flow.
 After WW2 the Von Reuter became the boat of choice and was used on numerous occasions to transfer residents of Longhope to Scapa for hospital admittance.
 In the quieter period after WW2 Cingalee was largely left idle.